New Jersey Route 90: History

-Across the Delaware River in Pennsylvania, there were plans of extending the freeway northwest from the Interstate 95 interchange.
-This limited access highway, which was to be called the Pulaski Expressway and be designated Pennsylvania Route 90, was to parallel the Frankford Creek and Tacony Creek and connect with U.S. Route 1, which also was to be a limited access freeway.
+Across the Delaware River in Pennsylvania, there were plans of extending the freeway northwest from the I-95 interchange.
+This limited access highway, which was to be called the Pulaski Expressway and be designated PA 90, was to parallel the Frankford Creek and Tacony Creek and connect with Roosevelt Boulevard (US 1), which also was to be a limited access freeway.
 This proposed freeway, which was to cost from $125 to $150 million ($ to $ million today) and be completed in 1981, was canceled by 1980 due to community opposition and financial troubles.
-Vestiges of this extension can be seen from Interstate 95 in the form of stub ramps and the mainline coming to an abrupt end as a barricaded bridge.
+Vestiges of this extension can be seen from I-95 in the form of stub ramps and the mainline coming to an abrupt end as a barricaded bridge.